mharen/mharen.github.io/blog/2010/2010-03-healthcare-musings-part-4-from-friggin.md

 <strong>The insured pay for the freeloaders already through higher premiums, obscene costs, and taxes.
 Why not make it official and get some benefits ourselves?</strong>
 </blockquote>

-BTW: I’m posting this <a href="http://twitter.com/mharen/status/10699650341">from a friggin airplane</a>.
+BTW: I’m posting this [from a friggin airplane](http://twitter.com/mharen/status/10699650341).

 ---